 But how do you use social proof more effectively?
 How do you incorporate it into your marketing to push up conversions?

-In this post, I’m going to show you 5 tactics you can use right away to create more effective social proof.
+In this post, I’m going to show you 5 tactics you can use right away to create a more effective social proof.

-Before you start, keep in mind that not all formats of social proof is created equal.
+Before you start, keep in mind that not all formats of social proof are created equal.
 If you want to use social proof to your advantage, you must understand how to get it right.

 You want to focus on sourcing easy and more persuasive social proof first before you move on to more difficult ones.